Breastfeeding: Engorgement

 Engorgement is the swelling and stretching of the breast tissue due to accumulation of fluid in the tissue surrounding and supporting the milk-producing cells and ducts.
 Engorgement most frequently occurs as milk "comes in" and during the weaning process.
 As milk is coming in, several processes occur.
 At the end of pregnancy there is dilation of the blood vessels which supply the breast, allowing for leaking into the tissue or interstitial space.
 Additionally, the birth of an infant is followed by massive fluid shifts to both offload excess fluid, which had been used to supply oxygen and nutrients to the fetus through the placenta, which is no longer needed, and supply additional fluid to the breasts in order to start the process of making milk.
 These fluid shifts often result in some of this excess fluid leaking into the breast tissue.
 Finally, milk "coming in" can create an uncomfortably full feeling, which combined with the aforementioned fluid accumulation in the breast tissue, can cause severe pain.
-If breastfeeding is suddenly stopped a woman's breasts are likely to become engorged.
+If breastfeeding is suddenly stopped, the breasts are likely to become engorged.
 Pumping small amounts to relieve discomfort helps to gradually train the breasts to produce less milk.
 There is presently no safe medication to prevent engorgement, but cold compresses and ibuprofen may help to relieve pain and swelling.
 Pain should go away with emptying of the breasts.
-If symptoms continue and comfort measures are not helpful a woman should consider the possibility that a blocked milk duct or infection may be present and seek medical intervention.
+If symptoms continue and comfort measures are not helpful, it is possible a blocked milk duct or infection may be present and seek medical intervention.